hiiamninna/unguided-android/README.md

 ### Unguided

 This is an unguided project for "Pengembangan Berbasis Platform" subject :
-- Layout
+- Layout (menu-layout branch)
-- Material Design
+- Material Design (material-final branch)
 - Persistent Data